thkruz/keeptrack.space/README.md

 #
-JavaScript Application to view orbital data about satellites:

 keeptrack.space
 =======================
 In 2015 [@jeyoder](https://github.com/jeyoder) released stuffin.space to visualize satellites around the earth.
 Since then a few members of MIT Lincoln Labs altered the code to combine files together, provide ability to adjust rate of time, and fix minor errors.